-When you consider the automated dispensing methods and efficient use of materials, Form-In-Place gaskets present an excellent solution for complex designs.
+When you consider the automated dispensing methods and efficient use of EMI material, Form-In-Place gaskets present an excellent solution for complex designs.
 Dispensing machines are programmed to place beads on thin gasket shelves thereby eliminating manual gasket placement and allowing for more compact designs.

 A benefit of the FIP process is it easily accommodates densely populated electronic packaging where isolation and complex cross section patterns are required.
 Additional benefits include: superior flexibility for gap closure, there is no assembly needed, results in very little scrap material, and adhesive is not required.

 Depending on volume, dispensed gasket solutions are available directly from Chomerics, Laird and Nolato worldwide.
 For smaller volumes or prototypes, all three manufacturers support specialized dispensing partners in a number of countries.
 To address consistency and quality concerns, Nolato even has a formal EMC Production Partner program .